 2. It encourages engagement and motivation

-Effective communication also invites people to take part in change, rather than simply follow instructions.
-When there’s space for dialogue and contribution, it creates a sense of ownership, encouraging people to invest in making change work.
-This involvement builds purpose and connection, motivating people to share ideas, identify challenges, and work together on solutions.
+Effective communication invites people to take part in change rather than simply follow instructions.
+When there is space for real dialogue and contribution, it creates a sense of ownership that encourages people to truly invest in making the change work.
+This level of involvement builds a sense of purpose and connection, which motivates teams to share their own ideas, identify potential challenges and work together on practical solutions.

-As Zu Hui explains, ‘people generally listen to the people they engage with on a daily basis.
-Managers need to be the ones leading change from the middle and from the bottom.’
-In practice, this means giving people opportunities to influence decisions and see their input reflected in outcomes.
-When this happens, motivation grows and open conversations often reveal practical improvements and fresh ideas that make the change more effective.
+As Zu Hui explains, people generally listen most to the people they engage with on a daily basis.
+This means managers need to be the ones leading change from the middle and the bottom.
+In practice, this involves giving people genuine opportunities to influence decisions and see their input reflected in the final outcomes.
+When this happens, motivation grows because open conversations often reveal the kind of fresh ideas that make the change more effective for everyone involved.

 How L&D can support: